My Homelab

 This portfolio website (rommelporras.com) is not hosted on Vercel, Netlify, or AWS.
 It runs on the exact infrastructure described above.

-kubectl apply to K8s namespace (dev/staging/prod)Skills Demonstrated
+kubectl apply to K8s namespace (dev/staging/prod).
+Infrastructure services use ArgoCD GitOps instead.Skills Demonstrated

 βΈοΈKubernetes / Container Orchestration